fau-is/wdwdl/README.md

 ## Steps of the method
 1. Split event log in data set and prediction set (90%/10%)
-2. Filter out noise from data set by using an Autoencoder model
+2. Filter out noise from data set by using an Autoencoder (AE) model
 3. Integration of workarounds (rules enriched by random elements)
 4. Learn a CNN model for detecting workarounds
     - based on 80% of the data set